bmraubo/TicTacToe/README.md

 The benefit is that one the arrangements are done, they remain valid for the entirety of the game.
 For this reason the calculation of the arrangements has been removed from the win_check method and now takes place as part of the initialization of the board.

 Some aspects of the old implementation were also cleaned up - win_checks now loops over the arrangements dictionary keys and calls tally, instead of this being written out three times.

+## Refactor 14 October 2021

+- Changed some method names to make them more descriptive
+- Split access board into check_board_value and change_board_value to ensure each method has a single job.
+This will increase work to be done if data structure is changed, but minimally so.
+Greater clarity within the code of what is done each time the board is accessed.